googlefonts/googlesans/docs/STYLE.md

 - When a lookup is used by several scripts, list all scripts in the name
 - When a lookup is used by several languages, list all languages in the name
 - When a lookup is used in several features, list all feature tags in its name
-- Except if listing everything is too cumbersome and counterproductive, then drop that part of name but leave a comment instead, just above the lookup definition, to explain which scripts/languages/features are concerned
+- Except if listing everything is too cumbersome and counterproductive, then drop that part of the name but leave a comment instead, just above the lookup definition, to explain which scripts/languages/features are concerned

 ### Adobe OpenType feature file source